We might have to play with a stop watch - Arteta

 "These are the [new] standards," Arteta told BBC Sport afterwards.

-"I don't exactly how long...
+"I don't know exactly how long...
 [On being told it was 23 seconds].
 No, it wasn't.
 I think it was eight seconds.
 We might have to play with a stop watch.
 It's OK, we won the game, I'm happy."

 He added: "The new rules are one thing, the way it is communicated is very different but we will adapt."